AlexanderBorod/cryptologist_by_Borod/README.md

 # cryptologist_by_Borod
-As part of the study of Python, I created a program - an encryptor of texts, passwords and everything else.
+During my Python studies I created a program - an encryptor of texts, passwords and everything else.

-All that is needed from the user: run the exe file on your computer, enter text, specify the cipher code, encrypt / decrypt.
+What user needs: 1. run the exe file on your computer, 2. enter text, 3. specify the cipher code, then encrypt / decrypt.